Things to Consider When Building A Reliable AR 15 Rifle?

 By RAR Guns

 Castle Rock, CO –-(Ammoland.com)- I often see articles and post explaining how to assemble an AR-15 rifle.
-While I find many of these articles to be very informative, most don’t touch on the details that are required to build a reliable, accurate rifle.
+While I find many of these articles very informative, most don’t touch on the details required to build a reliable, accurate rifle.

 When building a rifle from scratch, you should have a sort of blueprint.
-You should know what parts you are going to use from the outset as opposed to just buying parts as you find them on sale.
-This is not to say you have to buy all your parts at once.
-But instead, know what you going to buy and why you’re using that particular part.
+You should know what parts you will use from the outset instead of just buying parts as you find them on sale.
+This is not to say you must buy all your parts simultaneously.
+But instead, know what you will buy and why you’re using that particular part.

-I have seen several instances where someone bought AR rifle parts because it was cheap.
+I have seen several instances where someone bought AR rifle parts because they were cheap.
 This later caused problems in the rifle.
-One guy bought a lightweight buffer and buffer spring because it was very cheap.
+One guy bought a lightweight buffer and buffer spring because they were on closeout.
 Upon completing the rifle, he went to the range only to find that he couldn’t get two rounds in a row through it because it was short cycling.
-The buffer and spring did not match the rest of the parts he was using.
+The buffer and spring did not match the rest of the parts he used.